 One first step toward reducing the staggering number of abuse victims is through education and awareness.
 Too many cases of child abuse go unreported.
 Many adults charged with safeguarding our most vulnerable population don’t recognize the signs and symptoms of abuse or don’t know how to respond.
 Some are afraid to get involved not realizing the devastating consequences to a child when an adult doesn’t have the courage to take action on a child’s behalf.

 The agency’s Education and Outreach Program is committed to providing professionals, parents, caregivers and the community with knowledge about the dynamics and myths of the complex issue of child abuse as well as on what to look for and how to respond if abuse is suspected.

-As part of our mission to support outreach for children’s advocacy, we provide advocacy, medical evaluations, forensic interviews, therapeutic intervention, and treatment for child abuse victims ages 0 to 17 referred to our agency.
+As part of our mission to reduce the devastating long-term effects that child abuse has, we provide advocacy, medical evaluations, forensic interviews, therapeutic intervention, and treatment for child abuse victims ages 0 to 17 referred to our agency.
 We provide all of these services under one roof in a comfortable, neutral, and safe environment, so child abuse victims feel safe, taken care of, and open to engaging in the recovery process.

 Children's Advocacy Centers (CAC) are designed to:

 Minimize continued trauma to child victims and their non-offending family members resulting from child physical abuse, child sexual abuse, neglect, or children who have witnessed violence.